JimInCA/cassette-tape-emulator/README.md

 bit-boffer-writer
 ---
-bit-boffer-writter is the application that you'll need to run load code in the Motorola D5's ram.
-It too can be build with either gcc or Visual Studio.
+bit-boffer-writter is the application that you'll need to run to load code into the Motorola D5's ram.
+It too can be built with either gcc or Visual Studio.

 bit-boffer-writter's help menu lists the usage and arguments for the application as shown below.